asifjoardar/meter-notifier/README.md

 ## License

-The Meter Notifier project is licensed under the [MIT License](LICENSE).
+The Meter Notifier project is licensed under the [Apache License](LICENSE).

 ## Contact